jmonteroers/markdown-cv/index.md

 __MPhil in Economics, University of Oxford, UK__

 `2015 - 2017`
-__Degree in Mathematics (54 ECTS), Spanish Distance Learning University, Spain__
+__Degree in Mathematics, Spanish Distance Learning University, Spain__

-- Focus on Calculus, Linear Algebra and Probability
+- 54 ECTS.
+Focus on Calculus, Linear Algebra and Probability

 `2011-2016`
 __Degree in Economics, University Carlos III of Madrid (UC3M), Spain__